Foster Lloyd Brown

 His co-authored book, “Statistical Concepts,” published by Harper & Row, became the world's best-selling paperback textbook on statistics, according to the publisher.

 Teaching was his passion.
 From 1956-58 he taught anatomy, physiology, and microbiology at Bethany College, in Bethany, W.Va.
 He then taught anatomy to nursing students for Penn State at Guthrie Robert Packer Hospital in Sayre, Pa.
-While a graduate student at Cornell in the early 1960s, he became a senior systems analyst for Cornell's Computer Center in Ithaca, N.Y.
+While a graduate student at Cornell University in the early 1960s, he became a senior systems analyst for Cornell's Computer Center in Ithaca, N.Y.

 In 1964, he became a professor of psychology at the State University of New York at Oneonta, where he taught statistical analysis, measurement, chaos theory, and use of computers in psychology.
 He also team-taught subjects ranging from music theory to history, literature, and philosophy.
 Students knew him as an entertaining and kind professor who reassured students on the first day of class that no student who gave their all would fail.